The Pain Group

 - Palliative Research Centre and its network

-- National Competence Centre for Complex Symptom Disorders
+- National Competence Centre for Complex Symptom Disorders (in Norwegian)

 - National institute of public health